Affiliate disclosure: This post contains no paid placement.

 What to bring

-- A book or download — the second half of the N2 through the Sahel is flat and meditative
+- A book or a download — the second half of the N2 through the Sahel is flat and meditative

 Arriving in Saint-Louis